2 Days in Athens, Greece: Perfect Athens Itinerary for First-Timers

 The most important structures (which were built in the 5th century B.C.!) still stand today: the Parthenon, the Temple of Athena Nike, the Erechtheion (Temple of Athena Polias), and the Propylaea (the monumental entrance).

-With this Skip-the-Line Acropolis Guided Walking Tour, led by a licensed archaeologist, youโll leisurely explore the Acropolis while learning about classical history and ancient Greece, the goddess Athena, the monuments, and how this very site shaped the world as we know it.
+Led by a licensed archaeologist, youโll explore the Acropolis while learning about classical history and ancient Greece, the goddess Athena, the monuments, and how this very site shaped the world as we know it.ย You’ll also see ruins on the slopes of the Acropolis, like the Odeon of Herodes Atticus (an ancient Greco-Roman theater, like the one in Taormina, Italy!).

-HOT TIP: Iโve visited the Acropolis multiple times.
-The best times to visit are first thing in the morning or late afternoon.
+MADDY’S TIP: The best times to visit the Acropolis are first thing in the morning or late afternoon.
 My favorite is the late afternoon – around sunset – because itโs less crowded and not as hot!
 Between June and September, avoid visiting during mid-day at all costs!
 No matter when you visit, wear good walking shoes, and bring a hat and water!

 Savor a Traditional Greek Dinner

 Ready for an unforgettable meal?
-Snag a reservation at either Seychelles or Karamanlidika after your Guided Walking Tour of the Acropolis.
+After your Guided Walking Tour of the Acropolis, snag a reservation at either Seychelles or Karamanlidika.

 Seychelles